John Harrington (ice hockey)

-John "Bah" Harrington (born May 24, 1957) is an American former ice hockey forward and is currently the head coach of the Minnesota State Mavericks women's ice hockey of the Western Collegiate Hockey Association.
+John "Bah" Harrington (born May 24, 1957) is an American former ice hockey forward and was the head coach of the Minnesota State Mavericks women's ice hockey of the Western Collegiate Hockey Association for nine seasons from 2015 to 2024.

 Playing career

 Harrington was a stand-out high school hockey athlete for Virginia High School in Minnesota's hockey-rich Iron Range under head coach Dave Hendrickson.
 After Harrington's senior season at Virginia, University of Minnesota Duluth (UMD) assistant head coach Mike Sertich urged Harrington to try out for the hockey team.
 With Sertich's backing, Harrington won a walk-on spot on UMD's roster.
 He lettered for four seasons at UMD from 1975 to 1979.

 Following his collegiate playing career, Harrington was invited to try out for the 1979–80 US National team coached by the Minnesota Golden Gophers' Herb Brooks.
 Harrington made every cut and was placed on the Olympic roster for the 1980 Lake Placid games.
 The team went on to defeat the highly favored Soviet Union 4–3 in the first game of the Medal Round in an event named the "Miracle on Ice".
 The team defeated Finland 4–2 two days later to capture the Gold Medal for the US.
 Harrington is credited with an assist on Mike Eruzione's go-ahead game-winning goal against the USSR.